What is the carbon footprint?

-Interview with Raquel de Nadal, Director of Sustainability and Innovation
+We interviewed Raquel de Nadal, director of Sustainability and Innovation

 Raquel de Nadal has a degree in Chemistry, a master’s degree in Company Environmental Engineering and is currently doing a PhD at the University of Girona.

 She is characterized by her entrepreneurial personality and her vision.
 She does not let the day to day prevent her from looking further, and she is capable of projecting her ideas to achieve profound transformations.
 She enjoys working at two speeds, on the one hand the more short-term projects and the daily management of the laboratory, and on the other hand, thinking about where we want to go as a company and what steps we have to take now to be who we want to be in ten years.

 At J·V since 2013, she has promoted innovation and research projects and, currently, she has her sights set on sustainability, an aspect that the new generation leading the company has firmly wanted to promote.

 She has recently been appointed Director of Sustainability and Innovation.
 In fact, she believes that both areas should go hand in hand, and that one is meaningless without the other.